citp/privacy-policy-historical/e/ex/exp/expoeast.com.md

 We use information gathered through these tools for our internal security audit log, for trend analysis and system administration, to gather broad information about our audiences and their geographic locations, and to otherwise improve the Services.
 By allowing us to understand how you use our Services, these tools can help us provide you with a better, more relevant online experience.

-We may also employ web beacons from companies not owned by or affiliated with Penton ( **third parties** ) in order to help us compile aggregated statistics regarding the effectiveness of our promotional campaigns or other operations of our Services.In addition, we may work with third-party advertising companies to target and serve advertising you see on the Services or on third-party sites based on preferences gleaned from such technologies.
+We may also employ web beacons from companies not owned by or affiliated with Penton ( **third parties** ) in order to help us compile aggregated statistics regarding the effectiveness of our promotional campaigns or other operations of our Services.
+In addition, we may work with third-party advertising companies to target and serve advertising you see on the Services or on third-party sites based on preferences gleaned from such technologies.

 You may set your browser to block all cookies, including Penton’s, while using our Services (in which case some aspects of the Services may not function properly), or you may set your browser to block third-party cookies and allow first-party cookies, which would allow us (but not third parties) to collect such information.
 In addition, some browsers may allow you to block certain web beacons and similar tracking codes.
 Please refer to your browser’s documentation if you wish to block some or all cookies, web beacons, and/or similar tools.